nextstrain/nextclade/docs/user/input-files/05-pathogen-config.md

 #### Labelling mutations of interest (`mutLabels`)

 Nextclade can highlight specific mutations to the user, for example mutations that are indicative of contamination, drug resistance, or otherwise of particular interest.
-To do so, you can specify mutations as "labeled" using the `mutLabels` field in the `pathogenJson`.
+To do so, you can specify mutations as "labeled" using the `mutLabels` field in the `pathogen.json`.
 Labeled mutations are only searched among the "private" mutations, i.e. mutations in query sequences that are not found in the part of the reference tree the query sequence attaches to.

 The json specification looks as follows